Case of the Day – Friday, January 9, 2026

 The arborvitae were tiny little shrubs when our next-door neighbor (two owners ago) planted them in the late 1990s.
 Now, they’re monsters.

-I found the iron pin on one end of the property line and the post on the other, and ran a line through the trees.
+I found the iron pin on one end of the property line and the post on the other, and I ran a line through the trees.
 Sure enough, two of them have grown across the property line.
 Lucky for me, the ones I need to trim are still solidly anchored completely on my neighbor’s land.
 Those I can trim back, exercising both my Massachusetts Rule rights and my ratcheting loppers.

 It seems strange that a matter of inches differentiates the trees I can trim with abandon and the trees that I cannot touch without my neighbor’s permission.
 (I have a great neighbor, by the way, so it is probably not a problem).
 Nevertheless, the perverseness of the interplay between boundary trees and encroaching trees that stand completely on land other than one’s own is puzzling and irritating to me in an academic and legal way.